plougsgaard/react-timeout/README.md

 > Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op.

+> Warning: Can only update a mounted or mounting component.
+This usually means you called setState, replaceState, or forceUpdate on an unmounted component.
+This is a no-op.

 Seeing a lot of the above?
 If so this might be useful!

 React Timeout is a higher order component for [React](https://github.com/facebook/react) and [React Native](https://github.com/facebook/react-native) providing the wrapped component with **safe** versions of